Back to: LINQ Tutorial For Beginners and Professionals

 When we execute the above program, it gives us the below output.

-As you can see the name Hina and Abc have appeared twice.
-This is because the default comparer, which is used by the LINQ Distinct method to filter the duplicate values is case-sensitive.
-So, if you want to make the comparison to be case-insensitive then you need to use the other overloaded version of the Distinct Method which takes IEqualityComparer as an argument.
-So here we need to pass a class that must implement the IEqualityComparer interface.
+As you can see, the name Hina and Abc have appeared twice.
+This is because the default comparer, used by the LINQ Distinct method to filter the duplicate values, is case-sensitive.
+So, if you want to make the comparison case-insensitive, you need to use the other overloaded version of the Distinct Method, which takes IEqualityComparer as an argument.
+So here, we must pass a class that implements the IEqualityComparer interface.

 using System; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { string[] namesArray = { "Priyanka", "HINA", "hina", "Anurag", "Anurag", "ABC", "abc" }; var distinctNames = namesArray.Distinct(StringComparer.OrdinalIgnoreCase); foreach (var name in distinctNames) { Console.WriteLine(name); } Console.ReadKey(); } } }

-Now, if we go to the definition of StringComparer class, then you can see that this class implements the IEqualityComparer interface as shown below.
-And this is the reason why we can pass this class as a parameter to the Distinct Method.
+Now, if we go to the definition of the StringComparer class, you can see that this class implements the IEqualityComparer interface, as shown below.
+This is the reason why we can pass this class as a parameter to the Distinct Method.

 LINQ Distinct Operation with Complex Data Type using C#:

-The LINQ Distinct Method in C# will work in a different manner with complex data types like Employee, Product, Student, etc. Let us understand this with an example.
-Create a class file with the name Student.cs and then copy and paste the following code into it.
+The LINQ Distinct Method in C# will work differently with complex data types like Employee, Product, Student, etc. Let us understand this with an example.
+Create a class file named Student.cs and copy and paste the following code.

 using System.Collections.Generic; namespace LINQDemo { public class Student { public int ID { get; set; } public string Name { get; set; } public static List<Student> GetStudents() { List<Student> students = new List<Student>() { new Student {ID = 101, Name = "Preety" }, new Student {ID = 102, Name = "Sambit" }, new Student {ID = 103, Name = "Hina"}, new Student {ID = 104, Name = "Anurag"}, new Student {ID = 102, Name = "Sambit"}, new Student {ID = 103, Name = "Hina"}, new Student {ID = 101, Name = "Preety" }, }; return students; } } }

-Here we created the student class with the two properties i.e. ID and Name.
-Along the same way, we have also created the GetStudents() method which will return a hard-coded collection of students.
-So, basically, it is returning the following Student data.
+Here, we created the student class with the two properties, i.e., ID and Name.
+Along the same way, we have also created the GetStudents() method, which will return a hard-coded collection of students.
+So, basically, it returns the following student data.

 Example to Understand LINQ Distinct Method with Complex Type in C#:

-Let us Understand LINQ Distinct Method with Complex Type in C# with an example.
-Now, our requirement is to fetch all the distinct names from the student’s collection.
+Let us Understand the LINQ Distinct Method with Complex Type in C# with an example.
+Our requirement is to fetch all the distinct names from the student’s collection.
 The following example shows how to use the LINQ Distinct Method to achieve the same using both Method and Query Syntax.

 using System; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { //Using Method Syntax var MS = Student.GetStudents() .Select(std => std.Name) .Distinct().ToList(); //Using Query Syntax var QS = (from std in Student.GetStudents() select std.Name) .Distinct().ToList(); foreach(var item in MS) { Console.WriteLine(item); } Console.ReadKey(); } } }